SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Design of Social Interaction Detection Pipeline for In-the-Wild Annotation

 \subsubsection{Temporal Inference Procedure for Social Interaction Detection.}

-Each 15-second audio recording is divided into non-overlapping 1-second windows for inference.
-This design choice is motivated by several considerations.
-First, the dataset used to train the FSD provides labels at a 1-second resolution, enabling more reliable predictions when inference is performed at the same temporal granularity.
-Second, shorter windows reduce the likelihood of overlapping speech between the watch wearer and others within a single segment.
+Each 15-second audio recording is divided into non-overlapping 1-second windows for inference, just like the dataset used to train the FSD.
+Additionally, shorter windows reduce the likelihood of overlapping speech between the watch wearer and others within a single segment.
 Prior work shows that when audio is segmented into 1-second windows, mixed speech occurs only 3\% of the time in a 31-hour dataset \cite{Liang_Xu_Chen_Adaimi_Harwath_Thomaz_2023}.
 In contrast, longer windows (e.g., 5 seconds) are more likely to contain overlapping speech, as conversational turns last around 2 seconds on average \cite{Levinson_2025}.
 Similarly, interaction cues are unlikely to change at a sub-second timescale.
 Dividing audio into 1-second windows therefore preserves fine-grained paralinguistic cues while minimizing overlap, as emotional states typically do not fluctuate dramatically within such short intervals \cite{AlHanai_Ghassemi_2017}.

 To reduce on-device computation, we do not apply FSD to all embeddings.
 Instead, we first identify embeddings corresponding to interaction cues and apply the FSD only to those candidate segments, improving resource efficiency while preserving detection accuracy.